 You can use links to files that are hosted on a server in the following formats:

-You can also use links to videos that are on YouTube or Vimeo, but they don’t have the Fit option available, can't be controlled with interactions and don't display their own players.
+Links to videos that are on YouTube or Vimeo don’t have the Fit option available and can't be controlled with interactions.

 Safari and UXPin Mirror support only MP4 video files and MP3 audio files.
 There are also issues playing video files from Dropbox.